Mostafalol1233/crossfire-blog/replit.md

 ## Overview

-Bemora Gaming Blog is a modern, full-stack gaming blog platform built with React, TypeScript, Express, and PostgreSQL.
-It features a content-first design philosophy with bilingual support (English/Arabic), admin dashboard for content management, and a rich reading experience.
-The platform emphasizes typography, elegant design, and responsive layouts inspired by Medium, Ghost, and Notion.
+Bemora Gaming Blog is a modern, full-stack CrossFire gaming website built with React, TypeScript, Express, and in-memory storage.
+Originally a blog platform, it has been transformed into a gaming-focused site featuring a news section with CrossFire-style grid layouts, a mercenaries/characters showcase with interactive hover effects, and AI-generated CrossFire-themed imagery.
+The platform emphasizes bilingual support (English/Arabic), responsive design, and engaging visual experiences.

 ## User Preferences